baidiwang/book-library/README.md

-# Getting Started with Create React App
+# Book Library App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project used React for the frontend and Express for the backend.
+TBC...

+## More information
+Check my design in Figma: https://www.figma.com/design/b6RUVO5GreNBg2Hou5MoHy/VISA-assessment-design?node-id=0-1&t=GQoPpgXGvKndMc8X-1

-## Available Scripts
+## Command Line
 In the project directory, you can run:

 ### `npm start`